-There’s a lot of things an urban area can and should aspire to excel in.
+There are a lot of things an urban area can and should aspire to excel in.
 This is not one of them.
-Yet, even if gentrification is not something to strive for, it happens all the more often—and as there are ways to quantify it, we did just that, and a ranking arose.
-A less-than-glorious elite, if you will.
+Yet, even if gentrification is not something to strive for, it happens all the more often—and as there are ways to quantify it, we did just that, and a ranking arose, considering income growth, increase in home prices, and education levels.
+A less-than-glorious elite, if you will; the most gentrified cities and zip codes.

 Top 20 Most Gentrified ZIP codes 2000-2016